Boston Terrier Pekingese Mix History/Origin

-The Bostinese mixed breed likely developed naturally over time, but designer breeders began intentionally crossing Boston Terrier with Pekingese dogs in the early 2000s, primarily in the United States.
+The Bostinese hybrid dog breed likely developed naturally over time, but designer breeders began intentionally crossing Boston Terrier with Pekingese dogs in the early 2000s, primarily in the United States.

 Breeders were drawn to the spirited nature of the Boston Terrier and aimed to blend it with the Pekingese’s affectionate lapdog traits.
 As interest in these unique mixed breed pups grew, breeders continued to produce Boston Terrier Pekingese Mixes to meet the rising demand.